Exoplanet: Moons

-There is evidence that moons around other planets, commonly referred to exomoons, may exist.
-None has been confirmed so far.
+There is evidence that moons around other planets, commonly referred to as exomoons, may exist, but none has been confirmed so far.

 In 2012 a candidate exomoon was detected around WASP-12b via periodic light variations in the planet's light curve.
 Subsequent observations found this object might actually be a trojan planet.

 In December 2013, a candidate exomoon was detected in the microlensing event MOA-2011-BLG-262, it was believed to be either a exomoon around a Jupiter-sized free-floating planet or a Neptune-mass planet around a red dwarf, but follow-up observations confirmed the latter scenario.

 On 3 October 2018, evidence suggesting a large exomoon orbiting Kepler-1625b was reported, and in 2021 evidence of an exomoon around Kepler-1708b was also reported.
 Their existence, however, remain doubtful, but follow-up observations may confirm these exomoons.

 The detection of sodium in hot Jupiters such as WASP-76b, HD 189733 b or WASP-49b is likely due to a Io-like exomoon around these planets.